eh8/chenglab/README.md

 ## Highlights

-These are the Nix/NixOS configurations for my homelab servers, desktop, and M1 MacBook Air
+These are the Nix/NixOS configurations for my homelab servers, WSL setup, and M1 MacBook Air

 - ❄️ Nix flakes handle upstream dependencies, tracks unstable channel of Nixpkgs